 Given the inability to compute the present value of the perpetual income stream from certain trusts, the beneficial interest in trusts has been recorded on the statements of financial position at the fair value of the underlying assets of each trust using information obtained from third party sources, including detail listings of holdings from the Trusts.
 The Trusts consist primarily of marketable equity securities, mutual funds, corporate and international bond funds and governmental bonds.
-The value of the Trusts are not based on a publicly-quoted price in an active market (Level 2).
-The Organization did not have any fair value measurements using significant unobservable inputs (Level 3) as of June 30, 2019 and 2018.
+The values of the Trusts are not based on a publicly-quoted price in an active market (Level 2).
+The Organization did not have any fair value measurements using significant unobservable inputs (Level 3) as of June 30, 2020 and 2019.

-(7) Line of Credit
+(6) Line of Credit

-The Organization has a \$150,000 line of credit with CCIL and had borrowings under the line of \$148,592 and \$148,736 at June 30, 2019 and 2018, respectively.
-The line of credit bears interest at the Wall Street Journal's published prime rate minus 1% with a minimum annual interest rate of 2.75% (4.50% at June 30, 2019).
+The Organization had a \$150,000 line of credit with CCIL and had borrowings under the line of \$148,592 at June 30, 2019.
+The line of credit bore interest at the Wall Street Journal's published prime rate minus 1% with a minimum annual interest rate of 2.75%.
 The Organization provided CCIL with a negative pledge on all assets which requires CCIL's consent prior to pledging its assets in order to secure additional debt.
-The line of credit is scheduled to mature on June 30, 2020 and is subject to certain financial covenants.
-The Organization was in compliance with the covenants at June 30, 2019.
-On July 1, 2019, the line of credit was converted to a note payable with a fixed rate of 2.86% with payments of principal and interest due in monthly installments of \$750 through June 30, 2022 at which time the remaining principal balance is due.
+The line of credit was subject to certain financial covenants.
+On July 1, 2019, the line of credit was converted to a note payable (Note 7).